Oisota/theo-lang/doc/src/core/macros.md

 # Macros

 Should the language have macros?
-I'm debating on whether there should even be literal notation for dicts/lists/etc.
-It might be easier from a grammar definition standpoint to have macros that would expand to create lists.
+Since we're ditching literal notation for collections (dicts/lists/sets/etc), it would make sense to have macros to do things that are cumbersome otherwise.
 For example:
 ```text
 let l1 = @list[1,2,3,4,5]